fe-data/fe-docs/docs/getting-started/settings.rst

 Email retries
 ^^^^^^^^^^^^^
 *Fast Events* can be configured to keep retrying to send new order emails.
 Checking this option is only wise if you are using SMTP or one of the native APIs.
-The ‘Host email‘ solution uses the MTA on the host itself and, if everything is configured correctly, will never return an error.
+The ``Host email`` solution uses the MTA on the host itself and, if everything is configured correctly, will never return an error.
 With ‘Host email‘ possible hard-bounces (for example: emailaddress doesn't exists) or soft-bounces (for example: mailbox full) will be send back to the sender (Send email).

 With SMTP or the native API’s there can be errors.
 For example the host may be (temporary) unreachable, too many request per time-period, … Consult you API provider for other possible errors.
 In case of errors you have 2 options: